pmerson/architecture-view-template/view-template.md

 - info

 ## Behavior
-If applicable, add here one or more behavior diagrams, such as sequence diagrams or state diagrams.
+If applicable, add here one or more *behavior diagrams*, such as sequence diagrams or state diagrams.

 They should complement  the structural diagram shown up-front.
 Only important traces should be documented.